THE BEST merida cenotes

 cenote san ignacio

 Just 40 minutes from the center of Merida is Cenote San Ignacio.
 Known to the Maya as Tuunich Ha, or ‘water in the stone’.
-Entering its cave, you’ll find an elegantly lit interior, while there’s also a restaurant offering regional cuisine, changing rooms and space to relax.
-A great cenote for families.
+Entering its cave, you’ll find an elegantly lit interior, while there’s also a restaurant offering regional cuisine, changing rooms, a space to relax.
+If you want to chill out and explore the area you can stay at accommodation at the Cenote San Ignacio or splash out on exceptional luxury at Chablé Yucatan Resort and Spa.
+A great cenote for a family adventure.

 'best kept secret' cenotes IN MERIDA